 20 Things to Expect After Brain Surgery

-Well, I’m not there yet.
-But through creating BITB I’ve received messages from people, about to have brain surgery, just wanting to know what to expect following theirs.
 Everyone is different and we all have wildly differing experiences.
 You might experience some of these, or all of these, or others that I didn’t.
-But one thing we all have in common is feeling like you’ve plummeted into a world that no one really seems to know anything about, and a little bit of insight from someone that has gone through it goes a long way.
+But one thing we all have in common, after receiving a brain tumour diagnosis, is feeling like you’ve plummeted into a world that no one really seems to know anything about.
+A little bit of insight from someone that has gone through it will hopefully go a long way.

 1.Your senses are going to reset.

 I naively didn’t give thought to the fact your senses might be affected whenever the brain is touched or suffers a trauma.
 But for the longest time I wasn’t able to use my electric toothbrush because it sounded like there was a constant drill to my head and I felt like my teeth were about to fall out.
 My senses were definitely heightened.
 I’ve also always been really good with spices – hotter the better – but I ordered quite a mild curry around two months after brain surgery which left my eyes and nose streaming and had me downing pints of milk.
 Thankfully, this has normalised now and slowly did so after introducing little things over time.